Recent Fire Damage Posts

 If you don’t know what kind of smoke alarms to get, speak with an expert at a local hardware store or call the fire department for more information on this matter before purchasing any devices!

-- Ionization Smoke Alarms: These work by sensing airborne particles that ionize in the presence of heat or flame.
+• Ionization Smoke Alarms: These work by sensing airborne particles that ionize in the presence of heat or flame.
 This type of alarm is often the least expensive option but has a shorter lifespan than other types of smoke detectors.
-They should be changed every 10 years or so and can cost anywhere from $10-$15 per device.

-- Photoelectric Smoke Alarms: These detect smoke via light beam sensors (photodiodes) that measure changes in light intensity caused by particles in the air—similar to how lasers work.
-It's important that you have at least one photoelectric device installed if you have pets because they produce more dust than humans do while they sleep on your bedding at night!
+• Photoelectric Smoke Alarms: These detect smoke via light beam sensors that measure changes in light intensity caused by particles in the air—similar to how lasers work.
+You must have at least one photoelectric device installed if you have pets because they produce more dust than humans do while they sleep on your bedding at night!
 Photoelectric devices are also more sensitive to smoldering fires than ionization models, making them ideal for detecting slow smoldering embers before they become major blazes like an out-of-control pile of leaves or trash cans close to your home.

 What is the ideal number of smoke detectors for a home?